 Print this image and tack it to the wall next to your battlestation.
-If you want to become a TV writer, this is something you’ll want to remind yourself of.
+If you want to become a TV writer or break into television, this is something you’ll want to remind yourself of.

 When you’re writing a new TV spec script, or meeting wannabe executives, you’ll need to constantly remind yourself of the bigger picture.
 Otherwise, you’re wasting time and money.

 - And here are the three ways to become a TV writer: